Michelle (song): Cover versions

 American singer Billy Vaughn was another artist who recorded the song soon after its release.
 In his comments on the Lennon–McCartney composition, Steve Race remarked that Vaughn's arranger had altered the second chord to incorporate an A♭ note, thereby "taking all the sting out" of the unorthodox change.
 Race said this was indicative of how a formally trained arranger "was so attuned to the conventional way of thinking he didn't even hear what the boys had done".

 Andy Williams covered the song on his 1966 album The Shadow of Your Smile.
 That same year, "Michelle" was one of Louis Andriessen's "Satirical Arrangements" of Beatles songs for singer Cathy Berberian.
 American jazz singer Sarah Vaughan also covered the song, while Matt Monro recorded it in 1973 with a string quartet.
 Instrumental versions were released by the Ventures, using a clavinet over the solo; Booker T. & the M.G.'s; and French bandleader Paul Mauriat, whose interpretation author John Kruth describes as "the most elegant Muzak version" of the song.

 Italian singer Mango released an a cappella rendition of "Michelle" on his 2002 album Disincanto.
 The band Rubblebucket covered the song in 2010, a trip hop version that was included on their Triangular Daisies EP.
 Beatallica did a cover of the song incorporating the music from "For Whom the Bell Tolls" by Metallica.
 Titled "For Whom Michelle Tolls", the track appeared on their 2013 album Abbey Load.

-The song "Champagne Poetry" from Drake's album Certified Lover Boy samples the lyrics of "Michelle" with "I love you I love you until I find the only words I know that you" in the backing track.
+In 1973, jazz vocal group The Singers Unlimited released an acapella version of "Michelle".
+This was later sampled in rap artist Masego's "Navajo".
+"Navajo"'s underlying instrumental was used in the 2021 song "Champagne Poetry" from Drake's album Certified Lover Boy.

+Luther Vandross recorded a cover of "Michelle" in June 1989, and it remained unreleased until late 2024 for his greatest hits collection Never Too Much: Greatest Hits in conjunction of his documentary Luther: Never Too Much.

+In popular culture

+The title of "Michelle" inspired the title of the song "Michèle" by French singer Gérard Lenorman.
+Moreover, Lenorman's song has been mistaken for a cover of the Beatles' song.